semanticdata/zola-minimal/content/_index.md

 # Header 1

-This is a normal paragraph following a header.
+This is a `normal paragraph` following a `header`.
 GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+It lets you and others work together on `projects from anywhere`.

 ## Header 2